preames/public-notes/multiple-exit-vectorization.rst

          break;
    }

-It's worth noting that without the call to `bar()` in the above, SimplifyCFG will happily convert that loop exit into `if (cond() && cond2())` which is enough to let us analyze the upper bound of the exit assuming only `cond2()` is analyzeable, and the exact trip count if both conditionals are.
+It's worth noting that without the call to `bar()` in the above, SimplifyCFG will happily convert that loop exit into `if (cond() && cond2())` which is enough to let us analyze the upper bound of the exit assuming only `cond2()` is analyzable, and the exact trip count if both conditionals are.
 It's not clear how common examples with `bar()` actually are.

 Data dependent exits
 ====================

-If we have exits which dominate the latch, but are not analyzeable, we can sometimes form predicates which allow us to vectorize (e.g. widen operations) anyways.
+If we have exits which dominate the latch, but are not analyzable, we can sometimes form predicates which allow us to vectorize (e.g. widen operations) anyways.
 Example:

 .. code::